matt-halliday/great-randomiser/README.md

 ## How To Use

 Organise yer pals.
+Clone this repo into a directory on your machine and head in there using your terminal.
 Put the names of the suggesters, along with their suggestion in `data.txt` in the following format:

 ```text
 Paul|Are You Lonely Tonight, Elvis Presley